 Retire Old Trucks

 Remember that “economic life” stuff we just talked about?
-Well, get rid of old equipment when it reaches that break point.
-Otherwise you'll start sinking into a deep money pit.
-Stick with newer equipment - as much as you can - in order to lower your maintenance costs.
+Well, get rid of old equipment when it reaches that breakpoint.
+Otherwise, you will start sinking into a money pit.
+Stick with newer equipment as much as possible to lower your maintenance costs.

 -